lkodinsson/MARS/Basic/Talents.md

 **Requirements:** Max Dexterity 11+, Trained in Perception

 You can’t be surprised while you are conscious, and attackers don't get an advantage from sneak attacks or flanking attacks made against you.

+## Deduction

+**Cost:** 6 EXP

+**Requirements:** Max Intelligence 13+, Trained in Perception

+You can use your intelligence instead of your dexterity when making perception checks to track characters and creatures, and to notice hidden objects.

 ## Diehard